ibexa/documentation-developer/docs/extending/extending_udw.md

 |`title`|string|yes|The title of Universal Discovery Widget.|

 UDW configuration is SiteAccess-aware.
 For each defined SiteAccess, you need to be able to use the same configuration tree in order to define SiteAccess-specific config.
-These settings need to be mapped to SiteAccess-aware internal parameters that you can retrieve via the ConfigResolver.
+These settings need to be mapped to SiteAccess-aware internal parameters that you can retrieve with the [ConfigResolver](../guide/config_dynamic.md#configresolver).
-For more information on ConfigResolver, see [[[= product_name =]] dynamic configuration basics](../guide/config_dynamic.md#configresolver).

 ### Example configuration